DriftBossGameOrg/driftbossgame.org/readme.md

 ## ❓ Frequently Asked Questions (FAQ)
 1. **Is Drift Boss free to play?**
    Yes!
-Play directly in your browser at [driftbossgame.org](http://driftbossgame.org/):cite[1].
+Play directly in your browser at [driftbossgame.org](http://driftbossgame.org/).
 2. **How do I unlock new cars?**
-   Collect coins during runs or spin the reward wheel for random unlocks:cite[1].
+   Collect coins during runs or spin the reward wheel for random unlocks.
 3. **What does Car Insurance do?**
-   Grants an extra life to continue after falling:cite[1].
+   Grants an extra life to continue after falling.
 4. **Can I play offline?**
    No—an internet connection is required.
 5. **Are there in-game purchases?**